Lars27110/VainSabers-Quest/README.md

+### THIS PORTAGE WAS CARRIED OUT WITH THE AID OF AI FOR GUARANTEED SPEED!

 VainSabers is a blursaber mod for beat saber, like ReeSabers but worse.

-*this seems to be incompatible with customsaberslite, so disable whichever one you aren't using at the moment* This is somewhat buggy in its current state.
-It works well once you get it going and all configured.

-`VainSabers` is the source project, which has the main mod code. `VainSabers asset creation` is the unity project used to create the asset bundle used, and also has some code adapted from the mod to help visualize stuff.
+VainSabers asset creation` is the unity project used to create the asset bundle used, and also has some code adapted from the mod to help visualize stuff.

-AI was used to help with ui
+AI was used to help with UI

+A big thank you to Vainstains for creating the original mod, and to the whole team for the quest mod template.